Subcontractor Safety Management Guide

 If you're working toward your COR or SECOR certification, the health and safety policy is Element 1 of the audit.
 Auditors check whether it exists, whether it's signed by senior management, whether workers know about it, and whether it reflects how your company actually operates.
 A copied template will fail every time.

-Not sure if your current safety program would hold up to scrutiny?
-Book a free safety assessment and we'll tell you exactly where you stand.
+Not sure if your current safety program would hold up to scrutiny? analyses your records and tells you exactly where you stand.

 That's it.
 One to two pages.
 Clear, specific, honest.
 If you're writing 10 pages, you're probably mixing your policy with your procedures, and that creates confusion for everyone.